emacsmirror/tomlparse/README.md

 ## Synopsis

-This package aims to provide a straight forward feature complete and stable parser for the wide spread toml config language.
-The idea is to provide three elisp functions `(tomlparse-file)`, `(tomlparse-buffer)` and `(tomlparse-string)` functions, that behave similar to `(json-parse-string)` and `(json-parse-buffer)` but read toml rather than json.
+This package aims to provide a straight forward feature complete and stable parser for the wide spread TOML config language.
+The idea is to provide three elisp functions `(tomlparse-file)`, `(tomlparse-buffer)` and `(tomlparse-string)` functions, that behave similar to `(json-parse-string)` and `(json-parse-buffer)` but read TOML rather than JSON.

 ## Example